buttahtoast/helm-charts/charts/library/README.md

 ### Labels
 ---

-This template allows to define common labels.
-Common labels are appended to the base labels (no merge).
-By Using this template the key `.Values.commonLabels` is considered in your value structure.
-If the key has values and is type `map` the values are used as common labels.
+This template wraps around all the other label templates.
+Therefor all their functionalities are available with this template.
+In addition it's possible to pass labels, which overwrite the result of all the label templates.

 #### Arguments

   If an as required marked argument is missing, the template engine will intentionally.

-  * `.` - Inherited Root Context (Required).
-Make sure global variables are accessible through the context.
+  * `./.context` - Inherited Root Context (Required).
+  * `.labels` - Labels which overwrite the resulting labels of all the other label templates.
+  * `.versionUnspecific` - Removes the version label.
+Useful when you don't want your resource to be changed on version update (Spec Change).

 #### Keys